rubertsmann/nx-angular-nestjs/README.md

 ## Understand your workspace

-Run `nx graph` to see a diagram of the dependencies of your projects.
+Run `nx dep-graph` to see a diagram of the dependencies of your projects.

 ## Further help

 Visit the [Nx Documentation](https://nx.dev/angular) to learn more.

 ## ☁ Nx Cloud

-### Distributed Computation Caching & Distributed Task Execution
+### Computation Memoization in the Cloud

 <p style="text-align: center;"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-cloud-card.png"></p>